-- (a) A farmer or landowner seeking to have lands designated important agricultural lands may file a petition for declaratory ruling with the commission seeking to have its lands designated important agricultural lands. - (b) The petition for declaratory ruling shall be submitted in accordance with subchapter 14 and shall include: - (1) Tax map keys of the land to be designated along with verification and authorization from the applicable landowners; - (2) Proof of qualification for designation under section 15-15-120; and - (3) The current or planned agricultural use of the area to be designated. - (c) The commission shall review the petition and the accompanying submissions to evaluate the qualifications of the land for designation as important agricultural lands in accordance with section 15-15-
+- (a) A farmer or landowner seeking to have lands designated important agricultural lands may file a petition for declaratory ruling with the commission seeking to have its lands designated important agricultural lands. - (b) The petition for declaratory ruling shall be submitted in accordance with subchapter 14 herein and shall include: - (1) Tax map keys of the land to be designated along with verification and authorization from the applicable landowners; - (2) Proof of qualification for designation under section 15-15-120 of this subchapter; and - (3) The current or planned agricultural use of the area to be designated. - (c) The commission shall review the petition and the accompanying submissions to evaluate the qualifications of the land for designation as important agricultural lands in accordance with section 15-15-121 of this subchapter. - (d) A petition for declaratory order seeking designation of lands as important agricultural shall only be granted if a two-thirds majority of the Commission finds, after its review and evaluation and based upon a preponderance of the evidence, that the subject lands qualify for designation as important agricultural lands under this sub-chapter and section 205-44 and 45 HRS.
+If a petition fails to receive affirmative votes of two thirds of the commissioners findings of fact, conclusions of law and a decision and order denying the petition shall be filed by the commission.